 Built for churches.
 Useful for volunteer-led organizations.

 Find the situation closest to what you are facing right now.
-Each kit is focused on purpose: one moment, one set of practical tools.
+Each product is focused on purpose: one moment, one set of practical tools.

 |---|---|---|

-All six kits plus the Start Here guide that maps every situation to the right kit.
-Every kit includes a quick-start Leader Guide, the full implementation kit, and editable DOCX files your church can adapt.
+Everything in the Hidden Systems library: the Role Health Bundle, all six lifecycle kits, the Start Here guide, leader guides, full implementation kits, and editable DOCX files your church can adapt.
 Built for churches.
 Useful for any volunteer-led organization.

 Includes: Leader Guide, full kit, editable DOCX